Keir Starmer: 2024 England and Northern Ireland riots

 Starmer receives senior British police officers at 10 Downing Street, 1 August 2024.

 Following the 2024 Southport stabbing, in which three young girls were killed, Starmer described the incident as horrendous and shocking and thanked emergency services for their swift response.
 He visited Southport and laid flowers at the scene, where he was heckled by some members of the public.
 Starmer later wrote amidst the riots across England and Northern Ireland following the stabbing that those who had "hijacked the vigil for the victims" had "insulted the community as it grieves" and that rioters would feel the full force of the law.

 On 1 August, and following a meeting with senior police officers, Starmer announced the establishment of a National Violent Disorder Programme to facilitate greater cooperation between police forces when dealing with violent disorder.
 On 4 August Starmer stated that rioters "will feel the full force of the law" and that "You will regret taking part in this, whether directly or those whipping up this action online and then running away themselves".
 He added "I won't shy away from calling it what it is – far-right thuggery".
 Starmer later called an emergency response meeting of COBRA.
 After the COBRA meeting, Starmer ordered a "standing army" to be set up to tackle the ongoing "far-right" riots.
 This was possible under the special emergency powers which were first used 40 years ago under the Ridley Plan, to tackle striking miners in 1984 and 1985.

+Following the 2024 UK riots, the Starmer government announced that it is reviewing the Online Safety Act 2023 with the possibility of strengthening its provisions.

 Starmer rejected calls from some MPs – including the Labour MP Diane Abbott, the Reform UK leader Nigel Farage and the Conservative MP Dame Priti Patel – to recall Parliament to Westminster.
 After he said "large social media companies and those who run them" were contributing to the disorder, Elon Musk, the owner of the social media website X, criticised Starmer for not condemning all participants and only blaming the far-right.
 Musk further said Starmer was not protecting all communities in the United Kingdom, which he said had a "two-tier" policing system.